weaveworks/weave-gitops-private/docs/rfcs/0003-pipelines-promotion/README.md

 ### Non-Goals

 - Anything beyond the scope of promotions.
-- Scenarios other than the identified in the product initiative.
+- Scenarios other than the ones identified in the product initiative.

 ## Proposal
 We propose to use a solution as specified in the following diagram.